 Tohono O’odham Nation

 The Tohono O’odham Nation is a federally-recognized tribe that includes approximately 28,000 members occupying tribal lands in Southwestern Arizona.
 The Nation is the second-largest reservation in Arizona in both population and geographical size, with a land base of 2.8 million acres and 4,460 square miles, approximately the size of the State of Connecticut.
 Its four non-contiguous segments total more than 2.8 million acres at an elevation of 2,674 feet.

 GuVo District is one of eleven Districts located on the Western side of the Tohono O’odham Nation and located in Southern Arizona’s Sonoran Desert bordering Sonora Mexico.
 GuVo District is comprised of four Communities: GuVo, Ku:Kaj, Pia Oik, and Ali Chugk, and home to several ancient ancestral villages and sites.

 The total enrollment on the reservation is 739 and 1808 off-reservation.
 This adds up to a total of 2547 enrollments.

-The Tohono O’odham Nation Chairman is Ned Norris, Sr. and Vice Chairwoman is Wavalene Saunders-Romero.
-The GuVo Chairwoman is Marcia Ortega and Vice Chairwoman is Emilio Lewis.
+The Tohono O’odham Nation Chairman is Verlon Jose and Vice Chairwoman is Carla Johnson.
+The GuVo Chairwoman is Cynthia Saavedra and Vice Chairman is Gary Ortega.